 About KVC Kansas

-KVC Kansas (KVC Behavioral Healthcare, Inc.) represents one of the strongest and broadest child welfare and behavioral healthcare continuums in the nation.
+KVC Kansas (KVC Behavioral Healthcare, Inc.) represents one of the broadest child welfare and behavioral healthcare continuums of care in the nation.
 We are responsible for the care of all children served by the Kansas Department for Children and Families’ Kansas City Metro and Eastern Regions, which includes 30 counties and more than half of all children in the child welfare system.
 See our annual impact or learn what KVC stands for.